Request for Proposals currently open

-Community Development Division in the Office of Management and Budget administers and monitors federal grants to the City of Pittsburgh, specifically, the Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), and Housing Opportunities for Persons with AIDS (HOPWA) Programs.
-Each grant has different rules and regulations, but overall they benefit people with low to moderate incomes, people experiencing homelessness, people living with AIDS, and eliminating blight.
-The City also receives funds to encourage affordable housing through the HOME Investment Partnerships Program (HOME), which is administered by the Urban Redevelopment Authority.
-CDBG, ESG, HOPWA, and HOME are grants from the U.S. Department of Housing and Urban Development (HUD).
+The Community Development Division of the Office of Management and Budget administers and monitors federal grants to the City of Pittsburgh.
+The programs, the Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), HOME Investment Partnerships Program (HOME), and Housing Opportunities for Persons with AIDS (HOPWA), are grants from the U.S. Department of Housing and Urban Development (HUD).